Dan-wanna-M/formatron/README.md

 but also means that the AST of a given format is not available.
-In most cases, this is not a problem, as it is usually possible to extract the format from the generated string using simple algorithms and then parse it with a parser.
+In most cases, this is not a problem, as it is usually possible to extract the format from the generated string using simple algorithms and then parse it with an existing parser.
 However, in some cases, obtaining the AST might be necessary.
 In a future release, Formatron will support AST construction.